 Don’t Forget About the Water Heater

 You’ve probably heard stories of people’s water heaters exploding and causing a lot of damage and even physical harm to someone.
 Maybe this has happened to you as well.
 If you don’t want to be responsible for such a horror scenario, you need to make sure that the water heater on your property works well.
+Read our comparison if you are not sure about choosing a gas or electric water heater.

 These should also be drained occasionally to remove any built-up sediment.